Operation Tracer

-In 1941, Godfrey decided to establish a covert observation post at Gibraltar, that would remain operational even if Gibraltar fell to the Axis powers.
+In 1941, Godfrey decided to establish at Gibraltar a covert observation post that would remain operational even if Gibraltar fell to the Axis powers.
 Movements of enemy vessels would be reported to the United Kingdom.
 Godfrey requested the assistance of several distinguished consultants to bring the plan to fruition.
 The plan was so secret that Godfrey held meetings with his consultants at his private residence rather than at Whitehall.